Australia seeking to stop Russia from building new embassy near Parliament for security reasons

-CANBERRA, Australia (AP) — Australia's House of Representatives passed legislation Thursday to prevent Russia from building a new embassy near Parliament House on security grounds.
+CANBERRA, Australia (AP) — Australia's House of Representatives passed legislation Thursday to prevent Russia from building a new embassy near Parliament House on security grounds as tensions grow between Moscow and a major supporter of the Ukraine war effort.

 Prime Minister Anthony Albanese said the legislation would extinguish Russia’s lease on the site based on the advice of security agencies.